 \subsection{Eigenvalue's nonlinearity and the corresponding bulk-edge correspondence}

-In the preceding subsection (\ref{FourEig}), we presented an overview of four distinct categories of eigenvalue problems, which are concisely summarized in Table \ref{table1}.
-In the subsequent subsection (\ref{Eignon}), we adopt the methodology detailed in Ref.~\cite{Isobe2024} to delve into the anomalous nonlinearity of the eigenvalues within the nonlinear RM Hamiltonian (\ref{NRM}) and its corresponding BEC.
-Our strategy for examining this anomalous eigenvalue nonlinearity in the nonlinear RM Hamiltonian (\ref{NRM}) and BEC, given the underlying nonlinearity of the eigenvalues, involves the utilization of auxiliary eigenvalues, as outlined below:
+In Sec.~\ref{FourEig}, we presented an overview of four distinct categories of eigenvalue problems, which are concisely summarized in Table \ref{table1}.
+In the subsequent Sec.~\ref{Eignon}, we adopt the methodology detailed in Ref.~\cite{Isobe2024} to delve into the anomalous nonlinearity of the eigenvalues within the nonlinear RM Hamiltonian (\ref{NRM}) and its corresponding bulk-edge correspondence.
+Our strategy for examining this anomalous eigenvalue nonlinearity in the nonlinear RM Hamiltonian (\ref{NRM}) and bulk-edge correspondence, given the underlying nonlinearity of the eigenvalues, involves the utilization of auxiliary eigenvalues, as outlined below.